mfleish3/PacketApp/README.txt

 	Class StartProject
 		-Contains the main method to start the project with an initialized JFrame

-3) How to Run Programs
+III.
+How to Run the Application

-3a.
-Capturing packets via Wireshark
+III-a.
+Capturing Packets via Wireshark

 When saving the SPDY packet, a second text file containing the decrypted bytes must also be included.
 This method is as follows: